AirDroid Business

 2Turn Off Personal Hotspot on iPhone

-Stating the obvious, you should turn off your personal hotspot.
+Stating the obvious, you should turn off your hotspot.
 To do that, go to Settings > Mobile Data > Personal Hotspot and turn it off.

 If you're using the newer iPhone, go to the Control Center > long-press the Bluetooth icon, and tap the Mobile Hotspot icon to turn it on.